History of the International Phonetic Alphabet: 1899 Viëtor alphabet

+The triangular colons for length were already in use:

+Long: /aː/, half-long: /aˑ/, non-syllabic: /ă/, stressed: /ʹa/, nasal: /ã/.

-1900 chart
+1900 IPA chart

 During the 1890s, the alphabet was expanded to cover sounds of Arabic and other non-European languages which did not easily fit the Latin alphabet.

 Throughout the first half of the 1900s, the Association published a series of booklets outlining the specifications of the alphabet in several languages, the first being a French edition published in 1900.
 In the book, the chart appeared as follows: